-To monitor the status of the Arkansas State Police, FBI, and Child Maltreatment background checks, students should check the Arkansas Educator Licensure System (AELS) at https://adeaels.arkansas.gov.
-Click on AELS Public Site, enter the last 4 digits of the candidate's social security number and last name, and then click search.
+To monitor the status of the Arkansas State Police, FBI, and Child Maltreatment background checks, students should check the Arkansas Educator Licensure System (AELS) at https://aels.ade.arkansas.gov/AELS/Default.aspx_Click on AELS Public Site, enter the last 4 digits of the candidate's social security number and last name, and then click search.
 Once the name has been confirmed to be correct, click select.
 Then, the form can be verified by reviewing the status of the background checks for either approval or pending.
 For licensure, candidates must be listed as approved in AELS.
-Professional licensure status will be pending until the state department receives the candidate licensure application and processes it.
+Professional licensurestatus will be pending until the state department receives the candidate licensure application and processesit.
 It will change to approved after the process has been completed.